erik-sundin-git/nix/modules/user/apps/readme.md

 # Apps

-This module contains different nix files with different packages listed in them.
-The user can choose what to include in their configuration
+This module contains various Nix files, each listing different packages.
+Users can select which packages to include in their configuration based on their needs.

 ## Categories